La Partage reduces the house edge on even money bets like red/black. You get half of your bet back if the ball lands in 0.

 Here’s How La Partage works.
 It’s a French term, because you’ll generally find it on French Roulette tables (head to Monte Carlo if you are not playing online, otherwise see our recommended casino below!).
-You can also find it on Money Back Roulette from Paddy Power which has an English table layout.
+You can also find it on some English tables layouts but its rare.

-On many French Roulette tables, La Partage is offered automatically, but check the rules and payouts.
+On many French Roulette tables, La Partage is offered automatically but check the rules and pay outs.
 If the ball lands in zero, all even-money bets are instantaneously split into 2 and half your original bet is returned.
 No complaints there!
-This brings the house edge of all even-money bets down to just 1.35%, which can make all the difference if you are playing startegies like the 1326 roulette system.
+This brings the house edge of all even-money bets down to just 1.35%, which can make all the difference if you are playing strategies like the 1326 roulette system.